Welcome to Your Guide on the National Visa Center Phone Number

 Descripción de la Imagen

-• Collecting and processing visa application fees and affidavit of support fees;
+• Collecting and processing fees: The NVC manages the collection of visa application fees and affidavit of support fees, ensuring that all payments are properly recorded before moving forward.

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.